The Lion Incubator

 The image below is a cutaway view of the Lion Incubator, from a Lion exhibit sourvenir booklet at the 1898 Torino Italian General Exhibition.
 (PDF of booklet supplied by Drs.
 Thijs Gras, Amsterdam)

-The engraving below is the earliest image I have found.
+The engraving below is the earliest image I have found of the Lion incubators.
 It was the work of Victor Rose and appeared in the Le Monde article of November 10, 1894 about Lion’s exhibit at the Lyon Exposition of 1894.
 It was reused in several other articles about the Lion Incubator and also on postcards.

 The image below shows five of the Lion Incubators in use, circa 1896, in Lion’s storefront for the care of premature babies in Paris, France.
 Dr. Lion is standing by the end incubator.

-Due to its ready availability and excellent track record in Alexandre Lion’s own establishments, the Lion incubators, or incubators of the Lion design manufactured under license, were widely used in exhibitions and sideshows by Alexandre Lion, Martin Couney, and others, beginning with the Kinder-Brutanstalt (“child hatchery”) at the Berlin Exposition of 1896 and the Victorian Era Exhibition at Earl’s Court of 1897, followed by commercial exhibits as sideshows in the Trans-Mississippi Exposition of 1898 in Omaha, Nebraska, the Pan-American Exposition of 1901 in Buffalo, New York, and many other expositions in the USA in the early 1900s.
-Both Lion’s and Couney’s companies also offered the incubators for rent in private homes.
+Due to its ready availability and excellent track record in Alexandre Lion’s own establishments, the Lion incubators, or incubators of the Lion design manufactured under license, were widely used in exhibitions and sideshows by Martin Couney, and others, beginning with Victorian Era Exhibition at Earl’s Court of 1897, followed by commercial exhibits as sideshows in the Trans-Mississippi Exposition of 1898 in Omaha, Nebraska, the Pan-American Exposition of 1901 in Buffalo, New York, and many other expositions in the USA and elsewhere in the Americas in the early 1900s up until the New York World’s Fair in 1939.

-Additionally, many hospitals and charities across Europe acquired the Lion incubators for their own use.
-Among the known licensees and manufacturers are Paul Altmann in Berlin and Kny-Scheerer Co. in the US.
+Among the known licensees and manufacturers of the Lion incubators are Paul Altmann in Berlin and Kny-Scheerer Co. in the US.
 Presumably there was also a manufacturer in France, but I have not located that information as yet.
 The images below are from the June 1, 1900 operating room catalog of Flicoteaux, Borne, and Boulet in Paris, and the 1915 surgical instrument catalog of Kny-Scheerer in New York.

 The souvenir booklet from the flagship Lion Institute in Paris ca. 1901 includes the following description of the incubator’s operation: